 There is a significant emphasis on budgeting, financial, and accounting activity and financial and operational monitoring in this position.
 The successful candidate will have a strong customer service focus, be a self-starter who is able to work independently and as part of a team to meet shared and individual goals, and who has demonstrated the ability to be flexible, adaptable, and responsive.
 In addition, the successful candidate will have the ability to work effectively with faculty, staff and students from diverse backgrounds and will maintain the highest ethical standards.

-• Five years of experience within the field of research administration or sponsored programs administration in a university, non-profit, or other research institution.
+• Five years or more of experience within the field of research administration or sponsored programs administration in a university, non-profit, or other research institution.

 • Experience with electronic proposal submission systems such as Fastlane, eRA Commons, Grants.gov, etc.

-• Experience in federal regulations including OMB Circulars, the FAR and other agency policies and regulations as they relate to research administration.
+• Experience in federal regulations including 2 CFR 200, OMB Circulars, FAR and other agency policies and regulations as they relate to sponsored project administration

 FLSA Exempt: Yes